Fred Kader Shoah Foundation Testimony

 Fred Kader

 I really don't.
 I remember walking the streets.
-So I said, you know, this is what I was doing, but how exactly I got to this home that I don't know.
+So I said, you know, this is what I was doing, but how exactly I got to this home this I don't know.
 And I don't know if it was part of the religious order or if it probably wasn't, I would say, because other Jewish children were being hidden there, and it sounds like I was put there.
 But the nuns who knew that Jewish children were being hidden there.
-From what I gather from speaking with Mrs. Bloom, there was a directress of the Wezembeek home, eventually where I was the orphanage.
-From what she said, it's almost like people knew there was a Jewish children hiding place.
+From what I gather from speaking with Mrs. Blum, there was a directress of the Wezembeek home, eventually where I was the orphanage.
+From what she said, it sounded more like people knew there was a Jewish children hiding place.
 At least people were helping to hide.
 Jewish children were aware of it.
 But unfortunately, it got denounced.

 Sheryl Tatelman